Midland International Air and Space Port: Postwar civil use

 The City of Midland annexed much of the land housing the airport on April 26, 1946, while a piece that became a part of a runway was annexed on February 25, 1964.

 Midland-Odessa Regional Airport opened its new passenger terminal in the early 1960s.
 It was served by Continental Airlines and Trans-Texas Airways (and American Airlines, until 1963); the first jets were Continental Boeing 707s in 1965.
 The terminal had a scalloped roofline, allowing a column-free interior.
 All services (ticketing, baggage claim and concessions) were inside the building, and a single departure lounge opened onto the apron.

 The late 1970s "oil boom" led to economic growth and more flights by incumbent airlines and new entrants like Southwest Airlines; American Airlines returned in June 1981, and America West arrived in 1987.

 A new gate area was built along the apron with four second-level gates with jet bridges, concession space and escalator wells linking the addition to the existing terminal.
 The south end of the main terminal was extended with more ticketing space and the original terminal was modernized (the scalloped roofline was removed).

 By the 1990s, several new-entrant carriers had pulled out and most of the rest had downgraded to regional jets; only Southwest, the airport's largest carrier, operated main line jets.
 The terminal building looked tired, and airport officials began planning a replacement.
 Construction began (in the infield parking lot) in 1996.
 The first half of the new terminal opened in early 1999 and the 1966 terminal was demolished.
 The second half of the new terminal was finished in late 1999.
 The first airplane built and flown in Texas, the "Pliska" (an approximate copy of the Wright Flyer II) was donated to the airport and is displayed in the terminal over the baggage-claim area.

 The Confederate Air Force (now the Commemorative Air Force) moved to Midland in 1991 and holds an annual airshow featuring its warbird aircraft at the airport.

 In 2012, the Midland City Council amended a contract allowing three teams of experts – Midland International Airport, Parkhill, and Smith & Cooper – to prepare and submit a commercial space launch site application.
 On September 17, 2014, the Federal Aviation Administration formally approved the application, making Midland International Airport the first primary commercial service airport to be certified as a spaceport.
 The original primary purpose of the launch site was to permit XCOR Aerospace to test its reusable winged commercial space vehicle, XCOR Lynx.
 The company relocated its headquarters to the Midland International Airport from where it had planned to offer commercial space flights.
 The XCOR research & development facility was planned to be located at the airport as part of a $10 million economic development incentive deal.
 However, as XCOR has since gone out of business, Midland Development Corp. is looking for other space companies to use the facilities.

+On April 22, 2024, Delta Airlines returned to Midland with three daily flights to Austin Bergstrom International Airport.